twpayne/chezmoi/docs/HOWTO.md

 apply`, any modifications made by the program will be lost.

 You can track changes to these files by replacing with a symlink back to a file in your source directory, which is under version control.
-Here is a worked example for VSCode's `settings.json` on Linux:
+Here is a working example for VSCode's `settings.json` on Linux:

 Copy the configuration file to your source directory: